dwthgs/AirBnB_clone/README.md

 ## Usage

-   * download the source code from the github repository
+   * Download the source code from the github repository
-   * run the project by writing ./console.py if you want in interactive mode
+   * Run the project by writing ./console.py if you want to execute in the interactive mode
-   * while the system prompts the user, write the required command
+   * While the system prompts the user, write the required command
-   * or rune the project by concatenating other commands with ./console.py if you want in non-interactive mode
+   * Or run the project by concatenating other commands with ./console.py if you want in non-interactive mode
-   * finally the system will displaye the approprate out put to the user
+   * Finally the system will display the approprate out put to the user
-   * when you want to exit the system, type quite or EOF in the interactive mode
+   * When you want to exit the system, type quit or EOF in the interactive mode

 ---